nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

  * Create a new OIDC configuration: OAuth provider → Configure OpenID Connect → Create from the Dashboard)
  * Create a new Agent (e.g. *mashroom*): Applications → OAuth 2.0 → Agent from the Dashboard)
  * Make sure the agent has at least the scopes *openid email profile* and the *ID Token Signing Algorithm* is set to *RS256*
+ * Make sure the agents *Token Endpoint Authentication Method* is set to *client_secret_post*
+ * Make sure the *Redirect URIs* contain your redirect URL (e.g.,
- * Follow [this KB article](https://backstage.forgerock.com/knowledge/kb/article/a15751293) to add the OpenAM groups as roles claim
+ * Follow [this KB article](https://backstage.forgerock.com/knowledge/kb/article/a15751293) to add the OpenAM groups as role claim

 You'll find more details about the configuration here: [https://backstage.forgerock.com/docs/openam/13.5/admin-guide](https://backstage.forgerock.com/docs/openam/13.5/admin-guide/#chap-openid-connect)